About the choir

 We have circa 80 members and rehearse weekly with our Musical Director, Laurence Blyth.
 Rehearsals are held in central Exeter at the Palace Gate Centre (South Street Baptist Church) on Tuesday evenings at 7.15 pm.

 We are very ably accompanied by Matthew Cann who is also a bass Lay Vicar at Exeter Cathedral, a conductor and published composer.

-We hold a number of social events throughout the year including coffee evenings, an annual lunch and a very popular quiz night.
+We hold a number of social events throughout the year including coffee evenings, post-rehearsal drinks, an annual lunch and a very popular quiz night.

 Concerts and social events are organised by the Trustees, of whom there are nine, and other volunteers.
-Our President, Mrs C Hossell, previously served the Society for many years as Chairman.
+Our President, Mrs Carol Hossell, previously served the Society for many years as Chair.

 Returning members who have missed a year or more, please also contact the Secretary if you would like to return, in order to be added to our mailing list.

 The object of the Society shall be to promote, improve, develop and maintain an appreciation of the art of music, in all its aspects by the presentation of public concerts and by such other ways as the Society through its Trustees shall determine.